Addicted & Incarcerated: Does Jail Help Inmates Recover?

 The Lack of Drug Addiction Treatment in Prison

-Less than 10% of U.S. inmates diagnosed with substance use disorders receive drug addiction treatment as needed.
-Offenders are four times as likely to suffer from a substance use disorder compared to the general population, but evidence suggests addiction treatment can help reduce drug abuse rates by at least 50% while also reducing criminal activity, arrests, and the demand for drugs across U.S. communities.
-For every one dollar spent on drug addiction treatment, the costs associated with drug-related crimes decreases by between $4 and $7.
+Less than 20% of U.S. inmates diagnosed with substance use disorders receive drug addiction treatment as needed.
+But evidence suggests addiction treatment can help reduce drug abuse rates by 50-70% compared to those who don’t receive treatment.
+This can also reduce criminal activity, arrests, and the demand for drugs across U.S. communities.

 Relapse Risk Among Former Inmates

 During incarceration, addicted inmates lose tolerance for alcohol and any drugs they were using, which means their bodies may only need small doses of these substances to experience the effects.
 After being released from prison, those still struggling with drug dependence and addiction may suffer an unintentional overdose after returning to using the same doses they were using prior to being incarcerated.
-Evidence also suggests that some former inmates may overdose on drugs intentionally to escape certain situational and environmental stressors, such as those related to transitioning back to life within the community.
-Suicide is found to be the fourth leading cause of death among former inmates within the first two weeks of release, and likely includes intentional overdoses.

 Which Treatments do Addicted Inmates Need?

-Addicted inmates need the same treatments as everyone else in order to fully conquer and overcome addiction.
-Detoxification, therapy, and aftercare are vital components of any successful addiction treatment program.
-Even when jails and prisons do provide drug addiction treatment, the continuation of treatment in the form of aftercare and extended care programs following incarceration can help former inmates stay clean and healthy.
+Even when jails and prisons do provide drug addiction treatment, the continuation of treatment in the form of aftercare and extended care programs following incarceration can help former inmates stay sober and healthy.
 Untreated drug use disorders among inmates can lead to a return in criminal activity, reincarceration, and risky, impulsive behavior that can lead to the spreading of serious diseases like hepatitis and HIV.

 Call now to find addiction recovery programs for yourself or a loved one.